+'''

 p4 depot specs

+'''

 The depot specification is displayed in a text editor.
-The Map: field is populated by the depot map trigger.
+The Map: field is populated by the depot map trigger or by the configurable.
 Change the type to spec and save the form.

 6. To create an unload depot, issue the following command: